1Genevieve/Cost_Modelling/README.md

 # Fitting regression models to costs in R

-A typical issue with cost data is they are usually positively skewed and non-negative (if health care services are free!).
+A typical issue with cost data is they are usually positively skewed (long positive tail) and non-negative (if health care services are free!).
 ![cost data](https://github.com/1Genevieve/Cost_modelling/blob/master/cost.png)

 As such, when modelling cost data (for instance, we want to predict the effect of treatment intervention vs. a comparator on cost), we want to fit a model that will give us the population mean (average effect of treatment on cost) while taking account of the skewness.
 When data are normally distributed (bell-shaped), we can use a linear regression model, which uses the ordinary least squares (OLS) method.
-In a linear model, the parameter beta tells us the average change in y for every unit change in x.
-Because data is not normally distributed as shown in the figure above, the beta estimator of the linear model misrepresents the relationship between x and y.
-The OLS method for fitting the line and hence, estimating the slope of the line assumes that
+In a linear model, the parameter beta tells us the average change in y for every unit change in x (the relationship is linear).
+Because data is not normally distributed, the beta estimator of the linear model misrepresents the relationship between x and y (beta says relationship is linear when it is actually not).
+It misrepresents because it uses the OLS method for fitting a line and OLS is assumed to fulfill the Gauss-Markov conditions.
+However, the skewed data means that the Gauss-Markov conditions are violated, so we cannot use the linear model for getting beta.

 ## Fitting a standard linear regression